pqiu/cooccurrence_clustering/README.md

 One primary reason that makes the analysis of single-cell RNA-seq data challenging is the dropouts, where the data only captures a small fraction of the transcriptome of each cell.
 Many computational algorithms have been developed to address the dropouts.
 Here, an opposite view is explored.
 Instead of treating dropout as a problem to be fixed, we embrace it as a useful signal for defining cell types.
 We present an iterative co-occurrence clustering algorithm that works with binarized single-cell RNA-seq count data, and is able to effectively identify cell populations, as well as cell-type specific pathways and signatures.

+# Paper

+A manuscript describing the algorithm is available at https://www.biorxiv.org/content/early/2018/11/11/468025

 # User Instructions

 Download and unzip the cooccurence_clustering_repo.zip file.
 Among the three resulting folders, source code is under the "tools" folder, and the other two folders are two example datasets.